 If you missed it, I purchased rental #4 back in March.
 It’s currently rented but I had a great experience and created a lot of instant equity with a possible flip opportunity.
+To get it ready to rent, I just needed to hire a pressure washing Lynchburg company, hire a landscaper for a few days, and repaint the windows to improve its appearance.
+Other than that, it was ready to go.
 You can find that posting here.

 Now let’s welcome rental property #5.
 My goal for the year was to purchase two more rentals.
 I just closed on this rental about a week ago.
 I have been watching the local market and looking for any potential good cash flowing opportunities.